 You may feel that many things are out of your control if you have HIV.
 But you can control what you eat and drink, and how much.
 Good nutrition is an important part of your plan to stay well.

 - Eating right can make your body and your immune system stronger.

-- When you are HIV-positive, you may need to eat more.
+- If you are underweight or chronically ill, you may need to eat more.
 Be sure to eat a diet that is high in proteins and calories.

 - Exercise can stimulate your appetite and make you feel like eating more.